danpeirce/photogate-box-ssd1306term/README.md

 ![](image/all_mounted_parts.jpg)

-This version contains two [custom 3D printed mounting brackets](https://github.com/danpeirce/pic-box-bracket) to secure the circuit boards to the box lid.
+This version of the photogate box contains two [custom 3D printed mounting brackets](https://github.com/danpeirce/pic-box-bracket) to secure the circuit boards to the box lid.

 ## Cycle Modes

-When powered up the timer display is initially blank and then shows two splash screens.
+When powered up the timer display is initially blank and then shows two splash screens in succession.
+The first is the **Adafruit Splash Screen** included with the [OLED library](https://danpeirce.github.io/2018/oled-v1.2/oled-v1.2.html#switching-to-current-adafruit-libraries-may-20-2018) that runs on the terminal
+[forked on github](https://github.com/danpeirce/Adafruit_SSD1306/tree/terminal) for this project.
+The second splash screen shown after the first is the
+**KPU Photogate Timer** splash screen.
 After the Photogate timer splash screen the displays the first mode option.
 The fist mode option is the Stopwatch mode.
 One can cycle through the display modes by pressing the **Mode Cycle/Reset** button.

 1. Stopwatch
 2. Pulse